MGX Investors Have Opportunity To Lead Metagenomi, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Oct.
-24, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Metagenomi, Inc. ("Metagenomi" or the "Company") (NASDAQ: MGX ).
+29, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Metagenomi, Inc. ("Metagenomi" or the "Company") (NASDAQ: MGX ).

 Class Period: February 2024 IPO